catalystcommunity/corndogs/corndogs/APIDOCS.md

 # Corndogs API Docs
 This is where the API docs for corndogs lives for now.
 It contains the rpc endpoints available.
-It's mostly semantics and brief descriptions at the moment, since the [Flow](https://github.com/TnLCommunity/corndogs#flow) section in the readme covers a lot of how you would use these.
-See the [protos-corndogs](https://github.com/TnLCommunity/protos-corndogs) repo for specific fields and generated clients.
+It's mostly semantics and brief descriptions at the moment, since the [Flow](/README.md#flow) section in the readme covers a lot of how you would use these.
+See the `protos/` directory for specific fields and generated clients.

 ## General
 The regular flow stuff.